Nether Stowey Parish Council Office hours:

 About Nether Stowey

 Nether Stowey is a thriving, historic village in the Sedgemoor district of Somerset.
-The village sits at the foothills of the Quantocks (an Area of Outstanding Natural Beauty) about 3 miles from the coast and 8 miles west of Bridgwater.
+The village sits at the foothills of the Quantock Hills (which are an Area of Outstanding Natural Beauty) about 3 miles from the coast and 8 miles west of Bridgwater.

 Nether Stowey is famous for its links with the Romantic poets, Samuel Taylor Coleridge and William Wordsworth, Coleridge’s Cottage, now owned by the National Trust, is to be found at the top of Lime Street, opposite the Ancient Mariner pub.
 It is also the starting point for the Coleridge Way 36-mile walk to Porlock.

-Nether Stowey is twinned with Theillay, a village in the Loir-et-Cher Department in Central France, and there is an active Twinning Association.
+Nether Stowey is twinned with Theillay, a village in the Loir-et-Cher Department in Central France.